bitplane/arranges/arranges/README.md

   added to the `Ranges` object;
 * 🐍 they are unpydantic in that its constructors are duck-typed, which is what I need;
-* ☣️ they violates the Zen of Python by having multiple ways to do the same thing, but I found that useful; and
+* ☣️ they violate the Zen of Python by having multiple ways to do the same thing, but I found that useful; and
 * ⚠️ Currently the interface is *unstable*, so lock the exact version in if you don't want breaking changes.

-## Installation

-`pip install arranges` if you want to use them.
-You'll need Python 3.10 or above.

-### Dev setup
+### 👨‍💻 Hacking

 To add features etc you'll ideally need `git`, `make`, `bash` and something with a debugger.
 Config for Visual Studio Code is included.